TLC: Tables, Ladders & Chairs (2010)

 The 2010 TLC: Tables, Ladders & Chairs was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was the second annual TLC: Tables, Ladders & Chairs and took place on December 19, 2010, at the Toyota Center in Houston, Texas.
-The event featured wrestlers from the promotion's Raw and SmackDown brand divisions.
+It was the second annual TLC: Tables, Ladders & Chairs and took place on December 19, 2010, at the Toyota Center in Houston, Texas, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
 It was the last TLC held under the first brand split, which ended in August 2011, but was reinstated in July 2016.
+The concept of the show was based around the primary matches of the card each utilizing tables, ladders, and chairs as legal weapons.

 Seven matches were contested at the event.
 In the main event, John Cena defeated Wade Barrett in a chairs match.
-Other prominent matches included The Miz retaining the WWE Championship against Randy Orton in a tables match, Edge defeated defending champion Kane, Rey Mysterio, and Alberto Del Rio to win the World Heavyweight Championship in a Tables, Ladders and Chairs match, and in the opening bout, Dolph Ziggler retained as the Intercontinental Champion against Jack Swagger and Kofi Kingston in a Triple Threat Ladder match.
+Other prominent matches included The Miz retaining Raw's WWE Championship against Randy Orton in a tables match, Edge defeated defending champion Kane, Rey Mysterio, and Alberto Del Rio to win SmackDown's World Heavyweight Championship in a Tables, Ladders, and Chairs match, and in the opening bout, Dolph Ziggler retained SmackDown's Intercontinental Championship against Jack Swagger and Kofi Kingston in a three-way Ladder match.

 Production

 Background

-The event was held at the Toyota Center in Houston, Texas.
+The second annual TLC: Tables, Ladders & Chairs was held at the Toyota Center in Houston, Texas.

-In 2009, World Wrestling Entertainment (WWE) introduced TLC: Tables, Ladders & Chairs as a gimmick pay-per-view (PPV) that replaced their previously annual December event, Armageddon.
+In 2009, World Wrestling Entertainment (WWE) held a professional wrestling pay-per-view (PPV) event titled TLC: Tables, Ladders & Chairs, which replaced the previously annual December PPV, Armageddon.
 The concept of the show was based on the primary matches of the card each containing a stipulation using tables, ladders, and chairs as legal weapons, with the main event being a Tables, Ladders, and Chairs match.
-WWE scheduled a second TLC event for 2010, thus establishing the show as an annual event for the promotion.
-It was scheduled to take place on December 19, 2010, at the Toyota Center in Houston, Texas and feature wrestlers from the Raw and SmackDown brands.
+A second TLC event was scheduled for December 19, 2010, at the Toyota Center in Houston, Texas and featured wrestlers from the Raw and SmackDown brands.
+This established TLC as the new annual December PPV.